 *includes dance, drama/theatre, music and visual art.

-What is new for students in classes of 2021 and beyond?
+What is new for students in the class of 2026 and beyond?

-Students in the class of 2021 and beyond must meet the revised criteria to earn an honors diploma.
+Students in the class of 2023, 2024 and 2025 still have access to the previous requirements revised criteria to earn an honors diploma.

 Communication to Students, Parents and JVSDs